Efficient Change-Point Detection for Tackling Piecewise-Stationary Bandits: The Algorithm

+\end{small} is larger than the threshold $\beta(n,\delta)$ defined in \eqref{def:beta}, or $\beta(n,\delta) = \ln(n^{3/2}/\delta)$, as recommended in Section~\ref{sub:PracticalConsiderations}.
+Each restart (on any arm) triggers a new episode and we denote by $k_t$ the number of episodes started after $t$ samples (i.e. the index of the on-going episode at time $t$).

-In this work, we simultaneously investigate two possible behavior: \emph{global restart} (reset the history of all arms once a change was detected on one of them, line $11$), and \emph{local restart} (reset only the history of the arm on which a change was detected, line $13$), which are the two different options in Algorithm~\ref{algo:GLRklUCB}.
-Under local restart, in the general case the times $\tau_i(t)$ are not equal for all arms, hence the index policy associated to \eqref{def:UCB} is \emph{not} a standard \UCB{} algorithm, as each index uses a \emph{different exploration rate}.
-One can highlight that in the \CUSUMUCB{} algorithm, which is the only existing algorithm based on local restart, the \UCB{} index are defined differently\footnote{This alternative choice is currently not fully supported by theory, as we found mistakes in the analysis of \CUSUMUCB{}: Hoeffding's inequality is used with a \emph{random} number of observations and a \emph{random} threshold to obtain Eq. $(31)$-$(32)$.}: $f(t-\tau_i(t))$ is replaced by $f(n_t)$ with $n_t = \sum_{i=1}^K n_i(t)$.
+Letting $\tau_a(t)$ denote the instant of the last restart that happened for arm $a$ before time $t$, $n_a(t) = \sum_{s=\tau_a(t)+1}^{t} \ind(A_s=a)$ the number of selections of arm $a$ and $\hat{\mu}_a(t) = (1/n_a(t)) \sum_{s=\tau_a(t)+1}^{t}X_{a,s} \ind(A_s=a)$ the empirical mean (if $n_a(t)\neq 0$), the index used by the algorithm is defined as\begin{small} \end{small} Algorithm~\ref{algo:GLRklUCB} presents two variants of \GLRklUCB{}, one using \emph{local restarts} (line $11$), and one using \emph{global restarts} (line $13$).
+Under local restarts, in the general case the times $\tau_a(t)$ are not equal for all arms, hence the index policy associated to \eqref{def:UCB} is \emph{not} a standard \UCB{} algorithm, as each index uses a \emph{different exploration rate}.
+One can highlight that in the \CUSUMUCB{} algorithm, which is the only existing algorithm based on local restarts, the \UCB{} index are defined differently\footnote{This choice is currently not fully supported by theory, as we found mistakes in the analysis of \CUSUMUCB{}: Hoeffding's inequality is wrongly used with a \emph{random} number of observations and a \emph{random} threshold to obtain Eq. $(31)$-$(32)$.}: $f(t-\tau_a(t))$ is replaced by $f(n_t)$ with $n_t = \sum_{a=1}^A n_a(t)$.

 The forced exploration scheme used in \GLRklUCB{} (lines $3$-$5$) generalizes the deterministic exploration scheme proposed for \MUCB{} by \citep{CaoZhenKvetonXie18}, whereas \CUSUMUCB{} performs randomized exploration.
 A consequence of this forced exploration is given in Proposition~\ref{prop:EnoughSamples} (proved in Appendix~\ref{proof:EnoughSamples}).